Skip to content

 job.event(

-f"Retrieved {len(ret.result[device_name])} BGP session(s) for '{device_name}'",
+f"retrieved {len(ret.result[device_name])} BGP session(s) for '{device_name}'",

 resource=instance,